-Policy, Para, Section Rep No Object/ Support Representation Response to Representation line with the a rate has been pproach t aken for the N Aayoral CIL.
-Should the Council not wish to proceed with a nomin nal rate on all other uses, a nil rate would apply by default unless a Schedule.
-In the Where there is cases on BNP' The results of our appraisals indicate that office developments are unlikely to be viable, unless rents increase and yields harden significantly over the life of the Chargin Schedule.
-In this regard we recommend that the Council considers a nil or nominal rate on office developments in the borough.'
-Where there is an acknowledgement that viability is already questionable, the CIL rate should be set at nil.
-However the Council has proposed a rate of £10 in these cases on BNP's suggestion that this is a nominal rate.
-This could have the effect of undermining schemes which incorporate less valuable uses as part of a mixed use development.
-CIL "infrastruc ture fund: or in part. ing target" wh The 'gap' and onstrated.
-The process of demonstrating this should also identify a ts or types that are identified as candidates to be funded by the draft Regulation 123 list has not been made The CIL Guidance states that, at Examination, authorities should 'set out those known site-specific matters where section 106 contributions may continue to be see Whilst we are aware authorities are not required to produce this information and their Regulation 123 list until the Examination, we would suggest this is done of preferably before the Draft Charging Schedule consultation, to allow more consultation and input from the development industry.
-Roots Hall Ltd requests to be heard by the CIL examiner in respect of their representations (if and when the CIL draft charging schedule is submitted by the Coun examination).
+Policy, Para, Section Rep No Object/ Support Representation Response to Representation proach t aken for the N dayoral CIL.
+Should the Council not wish to proceed with a nominal rate on all other uses, a nil rate would apply by default unless a Schedule.
+In th Where there is is regard an ackno we recomment owledgement that office developments are unlikely to be viable, unless rents in d that the Council considers a nil or nominal rate on office devel that viability is already questionable, the CIL rate should be set a a nominal rate.
+This could have the effect of undermining schen at nil.
+However the Council has proposed a rate of £10 in these The CIL Guidance outlines that CIL should only be considered where an identified funding gap is demonstrated.
+The process of demonstrating this should also CIL "infrastructure funding target" which should be based upon the selection of infrastructure projects or types that are identified as candidates to be funded levy in whole or in part.
+The 'gap' and 'target' is not presently clear as it is not explicitly stated and a draft Regulation 123 list has not been made available for consultation.
+The CIL Guidance states that, at Examination, authorities should 'set out those known site-specific matters where section 106 contributions may continue to be Whilst we are aware authorities are not required to produce this information and their Regulation 123 list until the Examination, we would suggest this is don preferably before the Draft Charging Schedule consultation, to allow more consultation and input from the development industry.
+Roots Hall Ltd requests to be heard by the CIL examiner in respect of their representations (if and when the CIL draft charging schedule is submitted by the Coexamination).
 Please ensure we are kept updated on CIL developments and in the meantime do not hesitate to contact me should you have any queries.
 Rep 1749 Q3 Object We are concerned generally about the impact the proposed rates in the Preliminary Draft Charging Schedule will have on developments and that it may render them unviable.
 Additionally, the NPPF places a strong emphasis on growth but the rates proposed in the Draft Charging Schedule are contrary to this and may in effect curb growth.
 Noted and addressed previously in Sections 3 and 4 of the Overview Report (Nov 2014), which included a detailed response on behalf of the Council from BNP Paribas Real Estate; and subsequently in Sections 3 and 4 of the Overview Report (Feb 2015).
 1750 Q11 Comment Regulation 14 of the Community Infrastructure Levy Regulations 2010 (as amended) requires that a Charging Authority, in setting levy rates, 'must strike an appropriate balance between' the desirability of funding infrastructure from the levy and 'the potential effects (taken as a whole) of the imposition of CIL on the economic viability of development across its area'.
 Amendments to the CIL Regulations which came into force on 24 February 2014 made an important change to Regulation 14 deleting the words "aim to" and "what appears to the Charging Authority to be" to strengthen this requirement.
 Noted and addressed previously in Section 4 of the Overview Report (Nov 2014), which included a detailed response on behalf of the Council from BNP Paribas Real Estate; and subsequently in Section 4 of the Overview Report (Feb 2015).
 1751 Q11 Comment It is imperative that the evidence supporting CIL: clearly outlines, and is based on an up to date list of, the key infrastructure projects required to support development (this being the key test of the Regulations); Noted